Solar Thoughts blog

 Benefits: lower startup costs, lower complexity, less electronics to fail

-NO Inverter: all appliances use 55V DC (Direct Current) natively with no switching or voltage conversion.
+NO Inverter: all appliances use 55V DC (Direct Current) natively from the wall outlet with no switching or voltage conversion.

 Benefits: no switching noise (EMI/EMF), lower startup costs, lower complexity, less electronics to fail

-DC Kitchen Appliances: we have the ability to cook food 24x7x365 without fuel using clean renewable PV solar power.
+DC Kitchen Appliances: we have the ability to cook food 24x7x365 without fuel using clean renewable PV solar power delivered through 55V DC wall outlets.
 If no battery is available, cooking can still take place during the day use PV2L / Direct Drive DC solar power.

 55V 48V DC House Off Grid load center PV2L DC BUS running induction cooktop KETTLE COOKTOP DC cooking in our house